 Funding Open access funding provided by Swiss Federal Institute of Technology Zurich.
+The authors declare that no funds, grants, or other support were received during the preparation of this manuscript.

-Data availability The data supporting the findings of this work can be openly accessed at www.github.com/haller-group/ SSMLearn/tree/main/fastSSM.
+Data availability The data supporting the findings of this work can be openly accessed at www.github.com/haller-group/SSMLearn/tree/main/fastSSM.